Rudxain/SV3G/README.md

 I'm planning to turn this into a "dual" NPM package, both a program and a library, so that anyone can import the function used by the CLI.

 Perhaps I should [RIIR](https://github.com/ansuz/RIIR)?

+## Disclaimer

+This is (mostly) a tool I use personally, so I'm not responsible for keeping backwards-compatibility, nor to notify about breaking-changes.
+I may rewrite this in any lang, and target any environment, **at any time without warning**.

+I just posted this for people who may have similar (not identical) needs.
+Use at your own risk